FuturICT2/FIN4Documentation/docs/claim-tokens.rst

 .. image:: images/Wallet.png
    :scale: 35%

-Once any proof of a claim is rejected, the entire claim gets rejected.
+If any verifier of a claim rejectes the provided proof, the entire claim gets rejected.
 It is not possible to recover this claim by resubmitting proofs - a new claim has to be made if the user wants to try again.

+If verifiers depend on the approval of other users, they have a chance to add a message to the claimer together with their approval or rejection.
+This message is displayed on the respective proof submission site.